espressif/arduino-esp32/README.md

 See [contributing](https://docs.espressif.com/projects/arduino-esp32/en/latest/contributing.html) in the documentation for more information on how to contribute to the project.

-We would like to have this repository in polite and friendly atmosphere, so please be kind and respectful to others.
-For more details, you can take a look on [Code of Conduct](https://github.com/espressif/arduino-esp32/blob/master/CODE_OF_CONDUCT.md).
+> We would like to have this repository in a polite and friendly atmosphere, so please be kind and respectful to others.
+For more details, look at [Code of Conduct](https://github.com/espressif/arduino-esp32/blob/master/CODE_OF_CONDUCT.md).